-conveyance means which takes out a container storing a desired book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station, and takes out an available container from the storeroom from among the containers corresponding to the size of a return book, upon receipt of size information of the book to be returned, to be conveyed to the station;
+conveyance means which takes out a container storing a requested book from the storeroom, upon receipt of a book code of the book to be taken out, on the basis of the information stored in the storage means, to be conveyed to a station, and takes out an available container from the storeroom from among the containers corresponding to the size of a return book, upon receipt of size information of the book to be returned, to be conveyed to the station; and update means of updating the information stored in the storage means, for the container conveyed to the station by the conveyance means, from which the requested book has been taken out or the container to which the return book has been returned, the shelf areas in the storeroom storing two containers in a depth direction to a frontage for taking out the container by the conveyance means, and the conveyance means including transfer means for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers, and configured to preferentially use the front container of the two containers stored in the depth direction, as the available container.

-and update means of updating the information stored in the storage means, for the container conveyed to the station by the conveyance means, from which the desired book has been taken out or the container to which the return book has been returned, the shelf areas in the storeroom storing the containers in a depth direction to a frontage for taking out the container by the conveyance means, the conveyance means including transfer means for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers.
+[Claim 2] The book storing and managing device described in Claim 1 configured so that the transfer means includes a take-out mechanism for taking out the front container from the shelf area and a moving mechanism for moving the container behind to the front, and so that the container behind moved to the front by the moving mechanism is taken out by the take-out mechanism from the shelf area.

-[Claim 2] The book storing and managing device described in Claim 1, configured so that the transfer means includes a take-out mechanism for taking out the front container from the shelf area and a moving mechanism for moving the container behind to the front, and that the container behind moved to the front by the moving mechanism is taken out by the take-out mechanism from the shelf area.
+[Claim 7] The book storing and managing device described in Claim 1 configured so that the transfer means includes first and second take-out means for selectively taking out and holding the front container and the container behind, and so that the container behind is taken out by the second take-out means to be conveyed to the station, with the front container taken out and held by the first take-out means."

-[Claim 7] The book storing and managing device described in Claim 1, configured so that the transfer means includes first and second take-out means for selectively taking out and holding the front container and the container behind, and that the container behind is taken out by the second take-out means to be conveyed to the station, with the front container taken out and held by the first take-out means."
-(Hereinafter referred to as "the matters of correction."
-The underline indicates that the correction was added by the body.)
+The matters of correction are as follows.